How To POST JSON Data with PHP cURL

 Step 1: Set up the JSON data

-Before you can send JSON data with PHP cURL, you need to create the data that you want to send.
-In this example, we will create a simple JSON object containing two key-value pairs:
+First of all, you need to create the JSON data that you want to send to the server.
+In this example, you will create a simple JSON object containing two key-value pairs:

 $data = array(